bellmj/CSCI332/README.md

 # CSCI332
-This project is a stockmarketSimulator written with Java servlet and JSP with a mySql Backend It is recommended to execute the include pythonScript to stand up the initial DB
+This project is a stock market simulator written with Java servlet and JSP with a mySQL Backend It is recommended to execute the include python script to stand up the initial DB
 ## Dependencies:
 + python mysql module
 + apache-tomcat-8.5.20